Philip Johnson: Early Modernist period (1946–1960)

 In 1954–56, he made the pro bono design for Congregation Kneses Tifereth Israel, a synagogue for a conservative Jewish congregation in Port Chester, New York.
 It had a simple interior and a ceiling of curving plaster panels.

+In 1957, Johnson designed the Soreq Nuclear Research Center in Israel at the invitation of Shimon Peres.

-Johnson joined Mies van der Rohe as the architect of record (Mies did not have NY license) for the 39-story Seagram Building (1956).
+Johnson joined Mies van der Rohe as the architect of record (Mies did not have a New York architectural license) for the 39-story Seagram Building (1956).
 Johnson was pivotal in steering the commission towards Mies by working with Phyllis Lambert, the daughter of the CEO of Seagram.
 The commission resulted in the iconic bronze-and-glass tower on Park Avenue.
 The building was designed by Mies, and the interiors of the Four Seasons and Brasserie restaurants (later redesigned), as well as office furniture were designed by Johnson.
-In December 1955, the city of New York denied an architect's permit to Mies.
+In December 1955, the state of New York denied an architect's license to Mies.
 He moved back to Chicago and put Johnson fully in charge of construction.
 Mies returned in late 1956 and finished the building.

-In 1989, the New York City Landmarks Preservation Commission designated the Seagram's exterior, lobby, and The Four Seasons Restaurant as official city landmarks.
-In 2006, the building was added to the National Register of Historic Places.